codegirls/materials/2014-01-28-hello-javascript.md

 ## there's still more, of course.

-not only, there's [pixl](http://pixl.papill0n.org), now there's also [trixl](http://pixl.papill0n.org/3)!
+not only there's [pixl](http://pixl.papill0n.org), now there's also [trixl](http://pixl.papill0n.org/3)!

 and if you're particularly adventurous, you can also [make music](musical-adventures.md).